divyamakkar0/JAXformer/README.md

 ## JAXformer

-A Zero-to-One Guide on Scaling Modern Transformers with N-Dimensional Parallelism
+A Zero-to-One Guide on Scaling Modern Transformers with N-Dimensional Parallelism.
+The repo for [jaxformer](jaxformer.com) covering data processing, FSDP, pipeline parellism, tensor parellism, weight-sharding, activation-sharding, MoE scaling and much more.

-## description

 ## structure of repo

+The model that is built up throughout the blog is in `model.py`.
+The main training script is in `main.py`. `utils.py` and `dataset.py` contain the dataclasses and dataset processing implementations. `debug_tpu.sh` launches a TMUX with 8 panes to ssh into 8 nodes at once running the command in the `command` variable. `launcher.sh` ssh's headlessly into each node and executves `run.sh` creating TMUX terminals inside the ssh to allow for runs to continue even if the ssh connection is broken. `setup_tpu.sh` setups all the dependencies on the TPU.

-## results
+## Results

-Results for a 1B model (300M active) trained to 3.28 val loss using 3-D sharding (8 FSDP, 2 Pipeline, 2 Tensor)
+Results for a 1B model (300M active) trained to 3.28 val loss using 3-D sharding on a cluster of 32 TPU-v4(8 FSDP, 2 Pipeline, 2 Tensor).

 ### Val-loss
 <p align="center">